greg-raven/Impeachment-Chronicles/_posts/2019-12-20-nancy-pelosi-on-trump-hell-be-impeached-for-ever-as-it-happened.md

 ---
-title: 'Nancy Pelosi on Trump: 'He'll be impeached for ever' — as it happened'
+title: "Nancy Pelosi on Trump: 'He'll be impeached for ever' — as it happened"
 layout: post
 author:
 - Joan E. Greve